-∞Divine Favor ∞
+Divine Favor

-Divine Favor (DF) is a kind of holy "credit," which character uses when asking a saint for aid.
-DF ranges from minimum of zero (0) to a maximum of 99.
-A prayer to a sain reduces that character's DF.
-The new, lower amount is note when you view information about a saint.
+Divine Favor (DF) is a kind of holy "credit," which a character uses when asking a saint for aid.
+DF ranges from a minimum of zero (0) to a maximum of 99.
+A prayer to a saint reduces that character's DF.
+The new, lower amount is noted when you view information about a saint.

-Certain despicable actions may also cause a charactert lose a certain amount of divine favor.
-Be wary of acting to "evil" - it may influence your ability to call saintly aid.
-I some cases, the maximum allowable DF may also be reduced to something less than 99.
+Certain despicable actions may also cause a character to lose a certain amount of divine favor.
+Be wary of acting too "evil" - it may influence your ability to call saintly aid.
+In some cases, the maximum allowable DF may also be reduced to something less than 99.